In this article, I will teach you how you can make stronger compositions through mountain photography.

 An often overlooked aspect of photography is how your art affects your audience.
 We tend to shoot the scene and move on to the next one.

-If we would just slow down and really observe how the clouds interact with the mountains, we might just see a glimmer of sunshine burst through the overcast sky to make the image more meaningful.
+Slow down and observe how the clouds interact with the mountains.
+You might just see a glimmer of sunshine burst through to make the image more meaningful.

 If you find it difficult to understand how to convey emotion in your mountain photography, there are a couple of guidelines that will help.